yast/yast.github.io/_posts/2021-05-03-digest-of-yast-development-sprint-122.md

 YaST, replacing the calls to it with the equivalent ones in the new infrastructure.
 Less code to maintain in parallel, less room for bugs.

-That was not the only occassion during this sprint in which we turned a bug into an opportunity to improve YaST internals.
+That was not the only occasion during this sprint in which we turned a bug into an opportunity to improve YaST internals.
 It was also reported that using an invalid value for the `bootmode` or `startmode` fields of a network configuration file could produce a crash in YaST.
 In addition to fixing that problem, we took the opportunity to [introduce a whole new general